lnls-sol/jupy4syn/README.md

 ```

 For a complete list of widgets provided by the Jupy4Syn library and its especifics behavior, go to the Docs.

+## Examples

+Jupyter Notebooks examples can be found in the directoy examples in this repository.